-- Before performing any replacement procedure, turn OFF the Controller and related equipment, and then pull out the power plug from the power source.
-Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system. - Be sure to connect the cables properly.
+To shut off power to the robot system, pull out the power plug from the power source.
+Be sure to connect the AC power cable to a power receptacle.
+DO NOT connect it directly to a factory power source. Í Before performing any replacement procedure, turn OFF the controller and related equipment, and then pull out the power plug from the power source.
+Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system.
+WARNING Be sure to connect the cables properly.
 Do not allow unnecessary strain on the cables.
 (Do not put heavy objects on the cables.
 Do not bend or pull the cables forcibly.)
 The unnecessary strain on the cables may result in damage to the cables, disconnection, and/or contact failure.
 Damaged cables, disconnection, or contact failure is extremely hazardous and may result in electric shock and/or improper function of the robot system.

-■ When connecting the Manipulator and the Controller, make sure that the serial numbers on each equipment match.
+When connecting the Manipulator and the Controller, make sure that the serial numbers on each equipment match.
 Improper connection between the Manipulator and Controller may not only cause improper function of the robot system but also serious safety problems.
 The connection method varies with the Controller used.
-For details on the connection, refer to the Controller manual.
+For details on the connection, refer to the controller manual. --

-Connecting the Cables for Cleanroom-model
+Connecting the Cables for Cleanroom-model (C, CM Types)

-If the Manipulator is a Cleanroom-model, use it with an exhaust system.
-For details, refer to Setup & Operation: 2.4.3 Exhaust System (Cleanroom-model).
+When the Manipulator is a Cleanroom-model (C, CM types), use it with an exhaust system.
+For details, refer to Setup & Operation: 2.4 Specifications.